 Scary movie junkies, rejoice!
 The year ahead is packed with fright fests that will have you peeking over your shoulder and checking to make sure all the doors are locked — as all good horror movies should.

-From modern adaptations of literary classics like Hansel and Gretel and The Turn of the Screw to new installments in fan-favorite horror franchises like The Grudge and Saw to some intriguing original tales, the slate of upcoming horror movies for the remainder of 2019 and throughout 2020 has something for every horror enthusiast.
+From modern adaptations of literary classics like The Invisible Man to new installments in fan-favorite horror franchises like The Purge and Saw to some intriguing original tales, the slate of upcoming horror movies for 2020 has something for every horror enthusiast.